miralandlabs/token-list/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") good faith efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Miraland Foundation's ("SF") good faith efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore nothing in this project constitutes a solicitation for investment.